TaylorSMarks/playsound/README.rst

 -------------
 The playsound module contains only one thing - the function (also named) playsound.

 It requires one argument - the path to the file with the sound you'd like to play.
+This may be a local file, or a URL.

 There's an optional second argument, block, which is set to True by default.
 Setting it to False makes the function run asynchronously.